 - If "Dual" polarizing is selected, the element performs both directional comparisons as described above.
 A given direction is confirmed if either voltage or current comparators indicate so.
 If a conflicting (simultaneous forward and reverse) indication occurs, the forward direction overrides the reverse direction. - NEUTRAL DIR OC1 POL VOLT: Selects the polarizing voltage used by the directional unit when "Voltage" or "Dual" polarizing mode is set.
-The polarizing voltage can be programmed to be either the zero-sequence voltage calculated from the phase voltages ("Calculated V0") or supplied externally as an auxiliary voltage ("Measured VX"). - NEUTRAL DIR OC1 OP CURR: This setting indicates whether the 3I\0 current calculated from the phase currents, or the ground current shall be used by this protection.
+The polarizing voltage can be programmed to be either the zero-sequence voltage calculated from the phase voltages ("Calculated V0") or supplied externally as an auxiliary voltage ("Measured VX"). - NEUTRAL DIR OC1 OP CURR: This setting indicates whether the 3I_0 current calculated from the phase currents, or the ground current shall be used by this protection.
 This setting acts as a switch between the neutral and ground modes of operation (67N and 67G).
 If set to "Calculated 3I0" the element uses the phase currents and applies the positive-sequence restraint; if set to "Measured IG" the element uses ground current supplied to the ground CT of the CT bank configured as NEUTRAL DIR OC1 SOURCE.
-Naturally, it is not possible to use the ground current as an operating and polarizing signal simultaneously.
-Therefore, "Voltage" is the only applicable selection for the polarizing mode under the "Measured IG" selection of this setting.
+If this setting is "Measured IG", then the NEUTRAL DIR OC1 POLARIZING setting must be "Voltage", as it is not possible to use the ground current as an operating and polarizing signal simultaneously.